Cost of Attendance

 Is there a payment plan at Scripps College?

-Scripps College offers a payment option for families who wish to pay in installments.
-With this plan, the comprehensive fees, minus financial aid, are paid in eight equal installments.
+Scripps College Student Accounts Office offers a payment option for families who wish to pay in installments.
+With this plan, the comprehensive fees, minus financial aid, are paid in four equal installments each semester.
 Fall semester payments are due August 1st through November 1st, and January 1st through April 1st for spring semester.
 Payment Option Forms for this plan must be mailed in May and received in the Billing Office by June 15th.
 A non-refundable fee of $50.00 per semester will be charged to your student account to participate in the payment plan.
 For more information, click here.

 How do I apply for financial aid?

-Students who are U.S. citizens or permanent residents will be required to complete the CSS/Financial Aid PROFILE (for institutional aid only).
+All domestic students who have received need-based financial aid are required to complete the CSS PROFILE (for institutional aid only).
 Students who wish to apply for federal and state aid must also complete the Free Application for Federal Student Aid (FAFSA).
 Additional documents may be required based on the information you provide in your application.
-Generally, new and continuing students must submit signed copies of parent(s) completed 2012 U.S. income tax return(s) to the College Board’s document imaging service to begin the evaluation of their financial aid eligibility.
+Generally, new and continuing students must submit signed copies of parent(s) completed 2016 U.S. income tax return(s) to the College Board’s IDOC Document Imaging Service to begin the evaluation of their financial aid eligibility.

 How will I know if you have received my financial aid documents?

-When approved, you will be given access to the My Financial Aid Portal to view your documents and messages.
+When admitted, you will be given access to the My Financial Aid Portal to view your documents and messages.
 This will be an important tool to keep you connected to the process, as documents are added at various stages of the application and awarding process.
 Prior to admission, prospective students can check their admissions applicant status page to see the status of their financial aid documents.

 I did not qualify for any need-based financial aid.
 What are my options?